Shpaackle/Guardians-of-the-Realms/Notes/2023/01 January.md

 - Look at Glitter Hearts (again?) and the fan update (again) for inspiration for Realm Abilities
 - Look at Savage Worlds again??
 Especially since it seems I want to go down the take pieces and stick them together route.
 Maybe use things from that Superhero game I was obsessed with for a hot minute, Sentinels of City or something

+# 1-22
+- What if we make the abilities generic for the different Realms or Categories.
+This would allow someone to make something like a Wall of Silence or Fire or whatever.
+- Doing Something
+	- When you want your character to do something, describe what your character is doing.
+Remember to look at your Approaches to help with this.
+- Add mechanics of Hold to the game.
+Maybe used as consequence of Edge Successes.
+GM can then spend Hold to turn a player's Success into Edge, or maybe to use certain GM Moves.
+Think about using Clocks.
+Hold can be spent to make something more Challenging or to use an extra Ability off turn.

 # 1-24
 ## Quest Notes
 ### Abilities